 I wanted to bring Savanah Poulsen on today’s podcast because I’ve watched her over the last few years explode by selling a product that feels impossible to sell in such a noisy world.

-Savanah and I have been friends for 5-6 years now, and she actually was an author on the HDS blog that I co-own before she really dug into her own brand.
+Savanah and I have been friends for 5 or 6 years now, and she actually was an author on the HDS blog that I co-own before she really dug into her own brand.

 Today, she’s sharing with you what took her from asking if she should even start her own thing to how she’s getting millions of video views and growing her business to over 10,000 paying customers.